nushell/reedline/UX_TESTING.md

 ## History

-- [ ] Enter a unique entry you can remember.
 - [ ] On the empty line press the `up-arrow` key to see if you can recall the previous entry
 - [ ] Press `Enter` to execute this line (it should *not* be duplicated in the history, after checking leave history recall by `down-arrow`)
-- [ ] Leave the application with `Ctrl-d` on an empty line
-- [ ] After rerun you can get the last line back with `up-arrow`.
 - [ ] On an empty line start typing the beginning of a line in the history.
 Hit the `up-arrow` to find the matching entry.
 - [ ] After that run `Ctrl-r` to start traditional reverse search.
 Type your initial search.
 Can you find more hits by pressing `Ctrl-r` or `up-arrow`?
 - [ ] Abort this search by pressing `Ctrl-c`